Hello, computer: As Alexa soars and Siri flags, what's next for the virtual assistant?

 There's still a lot of work to be done

-Apple's Siri gets the honor of the first AI, launching on the iPhone in 2011.
-At the time, Siri was revolutionary: Apple took Iron Man's Jarvis and the USS Enterprise's computer, and made them real.
-Siri held the market to itself for several years, until Amazon launched Alexa and Microsoft debuted Cortana in 2014, Google Assistant arrived in 2016, Samsung joined the party with Bixby in 2017.
+Apple's Siri is the first AI, launched on the iPhone in 2011.
+At the time, Siri was revolutionary: Apple took Iron Man's Jarvis and the USS Enterprise's computer and made them real.
+Siri held the market to itself for several years until Amazon launched Alexa and Microsoft debuted Cortana in 2014.
+Google Assistant arrived in 2016, and Samsung joined the party with Bixby in 2017.

-Alexa and Google Assistant have taken much of the limelight this year - thanks to all those TV ads.
+Thanks to all those TV ads, Alexa and Google Assistant have taken much of the limelight this year.
 But AI experts claim describing them as 'intelligent' is still a stretch of the imagination.

 "In terms of their actual intelligence, there's still a lot of work to be done," Paul Jarrett, managing director of London-based mobile app developer Sonin App Development, tells GearBrain.

 Jarrett continues: "Today, AI assistants are primarily an additional route to information gathering and can complete simple tasks within set criteria.
-In order to become truly intelligent, they need to fully understand the user and user intuition."
+In order to become truly intelligent, they need to understand the user and user intuition fully."

 To its credit, Google has made some inroads here.
 When testing Assistant on the Home Mini, we were pleasantly surprised when it responded to our commands with context-relevant questions.
 For example, when asking about the price of flights to Geneva, Google Assistant asked if we'd like it to alert us through an email if the price changed the week we planned to travel.